quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {: #raw-info-def title="RawInfo definition"}

 The RawInfo:data field can be truncated for privacy or security purposes, see
 {{truncated-values}}.
-In this case, the length and payload_lenght fields should still indicate the non-truncated lengths.
+In this case, the length and payload_length fields should still indicate the non-truncated lengths when used for debugging purposes.

 This document does not specify explicit header_length or trailer_length fields.
 In protocols without trailers, header_length can be calculated by subtracting the payload_length from the length.
-In protocols with trailers (e.g., QUIC's AEAD tag), event definitions documents SHOULD define a way to make the header_length calculation possible.
+In protocols with trailers (e.g., QUIC's AEAD tag), event definition documents SHOULD define how to support header_length calculation.

 ## Generic events